Dru yoga teachers near you

 This inclusive and dynamic practice is designed for people of all abilities, fitness levels and ages.
 As such, practitioners tailor the class to the ability of the individual, incorporating effective techniques to manage the individual’s well-being at the level of the body, mind and spirit.

-Dru Yoga Australia is a not-for-profit organisation offering Dru yoga workshops, online classes, teacher training and other resources in the Australasian region.
+Dru Australasia is a not-for-profit organisation offering Dru yoga workshops, online classes, teacher training and other resources in Australia and Aotearoa.

 Benefits of Dru yoga